 Herbs & Spices

-The timeline for implementation for herbs and spices, including rooibos, is aligned with the implementation of the new 2020 UEBT/Rainforest Alliance Herbs & Spices requirements.
+The timeline for implementation for herbs and spices, including rooibos, is aligned with the implementation of the 2020 UEBT/Rainforest Alliance Herbs & Spices requirements.
 Farm auditing against the new 2020 UEBT/Rainforest Alliance Herbs & Spices requirements will be possible from July 2021 and mandatory from January 2022 onwards.
 We aim to have all farm certificate holders certified against the new 2020 UEBT/ Rainforest Alliance Herbs & Spices requirements by December 2022 latest.
-First buyers will be required to make and record payments on SD and SI in the Rainforest Alliance traceability system from the date volumes certified against the UEBT / Rainforest Alliance 2020 standard are transacted in the system.
-Therefore, all buyers of UEBT/Rainforest Alliance certified Herbs & Spices, will be required to pay SD and SI from January 1, 2023 onwards, without exception, since all certified farms would be on the new 2020 requirements by that date.
+SD/SI requirements are applicable to all volumes certified against the new standard.
+This means that first buyers will be required to make and record payments on SD and SI in the Rainforest Alliance traceability system from the date volumes certified against the UEBT/RA or the Rainforest Alliance 2020 standard are transacted in the system, but at the latest by January 1, 2023 without exception, as all farms would be certified against the 2020 standard requirement by that date.